sarimhasan/My-portfolio/README.md

 ## Things to do

+priority: high

+- [ ] SEO for twitter
+- [ ] Normal SEO for google

+priority: medium

 - [ ] Add a blog section
-- [ ] Add my picture to the hero section
+- [x] Add my picture to the hero section
 - [ ] Update the fav icon
 - [x] Add a pic to the contact section
 - [x] Make the buttons work
+- [ ] smooth scrolling animation to sections